-- 1. Complete the enclosed SAP appeal form. - 1.
-Include the student's statement which identifies the mitigating circumstances that led to SAP not being maintained.
-In the first appeal, since SAP is cumulative, the student must address all unearned coursework which appears on the Montreat College transcript. - 2.
-Provide supporting documentation, such as statement from the doctor, death notice, etc. - 3.
-Include the student's degree audit, which may be obtained from the Office of Records and Registration. - 4.
+- 1. Complete the enclosed SAP appeal form. - Include the student's statement which identifies the mitigating circumstances that led to SAP not being maintained.
+In the first appeal, since SAP is cumulative, the student must address all unearned coursework which appears on the Montreat College transcript. - 3.
+Provide supporting documentation, such as statement from the doctor, death notice, etc. - 4.
+Include the student's degree audit, which may be obtained from the Office of Records and Registration.

 Include the student's Montreat College identification number, or Social Security number, current address, and communication information.

 All initial and subsequent appeals and supporting documentation must be received within ten days of notice.
-The Financial Aid Advisory and Appeals Committee will not review incomplete or partial appeals.
-All documentation is retained by the Financial Aid Office for audit purposes.
+The Student Financial Services Advisory and Appeals Committee will not review incomplete or partial appeals.
+All documentation is retained by the Student Financial Services Office for audit purposes.

-The Director of Financial Aid will take the appeal to the Financial Aid Team and notify the student of the decision to reinstate or deny aid.
+Student Financial Services will notify the student of the decision to reinstate or deny aid.
 If approved, conditions may apply.
 If the conditions are not satisfied, aid may be denied in a subsequent term.
 As described in federal regulations, all decisions at this point are final.

-The Student Financial Aid Office will review no more than two appeals from a student during the course of study.
+The Student Financial Services Office will review no more than two appeals from a student during the course of study.